box-community/box-curl-samples/README.md

 or for the entire enterprise.

 By default this returns events for the authenticated user.
-To retrieve events for the entire enterprise, set the `stream_type` to `admin_logs`.
+To retrieve events for the entire enterprise, set the `stream_type` to `admin_logs` (historical - 1 year) or `admin_logs_streaming` (live - two weeks).
 The user making the API call will need to have admin privileges, and the application will need to have the permission to access the event feed to get the enterprise event feed.

 <!-- sample get_events -->
 ```bash